siewching27/Assignment-3-Report/README.md

 1️⃣ In terms of **technical skills**, I need to master programming languages and database management, while also developing my <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;analytical and logical abilities.<br>
 2️⃣ On the **management side**, I should focus on improving problem-solving, communication, collaboration and leadership skills.<br>
-3️⃣ **Applying for jobs or internships** early is a smart move, especially by the third year, as the competition intensifies over time. <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Internships at top companies not only provide valuable experience but also help **build connections** that can offer a significant
+3️⃣ **Applying for jobs or internships** early is a smart move, especially by the third year, as the competition intensifies over time.
+Internships at top companies not only provide<br> valuable experience but also help **build connections** that can offer a significant
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;advantage in the job market.

 To further improve myself, I plan to **actively explore** and engage in areas that pique my interestuse to become more versatile and well-rounded.
 Besides, I will also develop both technical and management skills **at a pace that suits our style**, staying focused on **personal growth** rather than comparing myself to others.
 By doing so, I can know what i really want and be more motivated to pursue my goals.
 To enhance my chances of employment, I will also **apply the IRPA method** during my job search and leverage job portals like JobStreet and LinkedIn to connect with potential employers.